StudfarmStudios/assaultwing/README.md

 ## Notes on quick local testing

 With the following the game can be made to quickly connect to a local `DedicatedServer` process running in another terminal.
+This provides a quick way to test the game in the full network mode.
+Multiple client windows can be connected to the same server locally.

 When Steam is not present:

     AssaultWing.exe --quickstart --server_name local --server raw:127.0.0.1:16727:16727

+When testing with Steam your Steam account must be added to the the Steam partner account for Assault Wing.
+Additionally Steam Client must be running.

-With Steam networking engine using direct connection:
+With the Steam networking engine using direct connection:

     AssaultWing.exe --quickstart --server_name local --server direct:127.0.0.1:16727

 With Steam networking engine using Steam Relay:

     AssaultWing.exe --quickstart --server_name local --server ip:127.0.0.1:16727

 ## Misc TODOs